-Local Government Outcomes Framework Explained
+Local Government Outcomes Framework Explained for Suppliers

-For suppliers selling to councils, the LGOF signals where procurement priorities will shift.
-This guide covers what the framework contains, how it works, and how to position services around the outcomes that now shape local government spending.
+The Local Government Outcomes Framework (LOF) is reshaping how councils in England are held to account, and with it, where procurement budgets flow.
+This guide covers what the framework contains, how it works, and how to position your services around the outcomes that now shape local government spending.

-What the Local Government Outcomes Framework is
+How to understand the Local Government Outcomes Framework

 Think of it as a shared scorecard.
-Rather than the Department for Education asking for one set of numbers, DHSC asking for another, and DLUHC asking for a third, the LGOF creates a single list of outcomes that everyone agrees matter.
+Rather than the Department for Education asking for one set of numbers, DHSC asking for another, and DLUHC asking for a third, the LOF creates a single list of outcomes that everyone agrees matter.
 Children achieving in school.
 Adults living independently.
 Homes being built.
 Communities feeling safe.

 The framework focuses on results rather than processes.
 It does not tell councils how to run their services.
 Instead, it defines what good looks like and lets local authorities figure out how to get there.

-Why central government introduced the LGOF
+Why central government introduced the LOF

 For years, councils faced a reporting tangle.
 A single authority might send housing data to one department, children's services data to another, and public health data to a third.
 Each department used different definitions, different timescales, and different formats.
 The administrative burden was significant, and the data rarely connected into a coherent picture.